Valentine's Day is right around the corner! Do you plan parties to help celebrate?

 As a room mom in my son's classroom, part of my job is to plan, organize, and run the Valentine's Day class party.

-Let me put it this way…it is my job to keep 20-25 kids focused and on task for an hour or so – no small feat!
+Rather, it is my job to keep 20-25 kids focused and on task for an hour or so – no small feat!

 These 6 activities are GREAT for a class party or for playing at home.
 We also have a roundup of more craft-based activities to do with the family!